SyncfusionExamples/getting-started-with-the-blazor-spinner-component/README.md

 ## Project prerequisites
 Make sure that you have the compatible versions of [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/ ) and [.NET Core SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or later version in your machine before starting to work on this project.

+## How to run this application
+To run this application, you need to first clone the `getting-started-with-the-blazor-spinner-component` repository and then open it in Visual Studio 2019.
+Now, simply build and run your project to view the output.

 * [System Requirements](https://blazor.syncfusion.com/documentation/system-requirements?utm_source=github&utm_medium=listing&utm_campaign=blazor-spinner-github)